bnvk/Conjuror/README.md

 ```

 The above example should have outputted an HTML rendering of your the entries parsed from your data.
 The output will be located in `output/Feb Invoice.html`

+**Note: regarding PDF export**

+To generate PDF outputs, you need to install [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html) for your operating system,

 Tracker (adding entries)
 ---